First published: 19/03/2020

 We are committed to the highest levels of health and safety.
-As such, our Business Resilience and Continuity Plan (BRP) is well established to address all credible and significant risks in order to protect personnel, the environment, the public and our customers in the event of an incident, however serious or widespread it may be.
-Our BRP team is meeting on a daily basis to make sure all risks relating to the continuous provision of our services are mitigated.
+As such, our Business Resilience and Continuity Plan (BRP) is well established to address all credible and significant risks to protect personnel, the environment, the public and our customers in the event of an incident, however serious or widespread it may be.
+Our BRP team is meeting daily to make sure all risks relating to the continuous provision of our services are mitigated.

 If it is not possible for us to conduct a traditional audit/survey/inspection/training session, we will contact you to discuss the options available in accordance with the applicable rules and to guarantee the continuity and validity of your certifications and meet your training requirements.